federicomaffei/yelp/README.md

 	- The email address of the reviewer should be displayed as part of the review.
 	- Users can't review a restaurant which they created.

 3. Version 3 - Enhanced UX with Rails helper methods and AJAX.
+The features developed in this iteration are:
+	- Currently, when writing a review, we have to go to a separate page and trigger a page refresh.
+Migrate the functionality to happen asynchronously with AJAX.
+We'll also have to set up [Poltergeist](https://github.com/teampoltergeist/poltergeist) to enable us to run JS-enabled tests.
+    - Create a helper method to allow ratings and average ratings to be displayed as stars (e.g.) rather than numbers.
+	- Use CSS to enhance the overall design of the site.
+	- Refactor your more complex views to use partials.

 ====================